 Variable Universal Life insurance is offered by prospectus only.
 Before investing, carefully consider your need for life insurance coverage and the charges and expenses of the variable universal life insurance policy.
 Also consider the investment objectives, risks, fees, and charges of each underlying variable investment option.
 This and other information is contained in the prospectuses for the variable universal life insurance policy and the underlying variable investment options.
 Obtain these prospectuses from your registered representative and read them carefully before investing.

 Life insurance products are issued by ReliaStar Life Insurance Company of New York (Woodbury, NY) and Security Life of Denver Insurance Company (Denver, CO).
-Variable universal life insurance products are distributed by Voya America Equities, Inc. Within the state of New York, only ReliaStar Life Insurance Company of New York is admitted and its products issued.
+Variable universal life insurance products are distributed by Voya America Equities, Inc. Within the state of New York, only ReliaStar Life Insurance Company of New York is admitted and it's products issued.
 All are members of the Voya® family of companies.
-Voya Variable Universal Life-CV is offered by prospectus only.

 Variable insurance products are subject to investment risk, are not guaranteed and will fluctuate in value.
 In addition, there is no guarantee that any variable investment option will meet its stated objective.